 - 2/3 cup coconut oil, melted

 - 1 bunch celery stalks

-- Preheat your oven to 400°F. Prepare two pie dishes by spraying them generously with cooking spray.
+- Preheat your oven to 400°F. Prepare two pie dishes by greasing them with some coconut oil.

-- So in two large bowls, mixing half of each ingredient in each bowl, add 1 cup of flour and 1 cup of cornmeal and mix.
+- So in two large bowls, mixing half of each ingredient in each bowl, add your flour and cornmeal.

-- Because you’re baking two cornbread recipes at the same time, you may want to increase the baking time from 30 minutes to 40-45.
-They are done when a toothpick inserted into the middle of each comes out clean and the top of each is golden brown and bounces back to your touch.
+- I normally bake one cornbread for 30 minutes.
+However because you’re baking two cornbread recipes at the same time, you may want to increase the baking time to 40-45.
+They are done when a toothpick inserted into the middle of each comes out clean and the top of each is golden brown.

 - When your cornbread is done, and cooled, crumble it into your large dish.
 Lower the oven temperature to 350°F.

 - Pour your celery and onion evenly over the top and mix it in with your hands.